marymafa/marymafa.github.io/_posts/2017-11-10-html-entities.md

 2.The value of the expression is compared with the values of each case.

-3.If there is a match, the associated block of code is executed
+3.If there is a match, the associated block of code is execute